Dec 15, 2022

-As experts anticipate a potential spike in influenza cases in the United States this season, medical professionals say it’s the right time to get both flu and COVID shots for protection against serious illness.
+Amid a spike in influenza cases in the United States this season, medical professionals say it’s the right time to get both flu and COVID shots for protection against serious illness.

 It’s absolutely safe to get both shots at the same time, and we are not seeing any side effects in most patients beyond a sore arm.

 “As always, some people experience some fatigue or low fever or other mild symptoms, but those side effects remain mild or moderate most of the time.”

 Who does flu affect?